Oleg Melnichenko: Public and political activities

 Since May 2019–First Deputy Chairman of the Supreme Council of the All-Russian Association for the Development of Local Self-Government.

 He is a member of the Presidium of the Council under the President of the Russian Federation for Interethnic Relations; the Presidium of the Council under the President of the Russian Federation for the Development of Local Self-Government; the Council under the President of the Russian Federation for Strategic Development and National Projects; the Commission under the Government of the Russian Federation for Regional Development; the Government Commission for the Development of Housing Construction and Efficiency Evaluation of land plots owned by the Russian Federation.

 Acting Governor of the Penza Region

-26 March 2021 President of Russia Vladimir Putin appointed Oleg Melnichenko Acting Governor of the Penza region, prior to taking office of the person elected governor of the Penza region.
+On 26 March 2021 President of Russia Vladimir Putin appointed Oleg Melnichenko Acting Governor of the Penza region, prior to taking office of the person elected governor of the Penza region.

+In response to the Russian invasion of Ukraine, the Office of Foreign Assets Control of the United States Department of the Treasury added Melnichenko to the Specially Designated Nationals and Blocked Persons List on 24 February 2023, which results in his assets being frozen and U.S. persons being prohibited from dealing with him.

 Family

 He is married and has a daughter.